APAM 2018 programme applications open

-Applications are being called for companies and artists to attend the Australian Performing Arts Market (APAM) in Brisbane from 22 – 26 February 2016.
+Applications are open to companies and artists from Australia and New Zealand to present at the Australian Performing Arts Market (APAM) in Brisbane from 19 – 23 February 2018.

 Applications can be made online now.
-The closing date is 1 July 2015 AEST.
+The closing date is Wednesday 3 July 2017.

 The following genres are supported through the APAM programme: